vezenwa/crimson/README.md

+I was contracted and paid to create this website for Crimson Vista company.
+(The documentation below is for the jekyll minima theme which I used for the website)

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.